civitz/civitz.github.io/_posts/2021-11-14-benchmark-with-jmh.md

 The *de facto* standard of benchmarks in the Java world is JMH - [Java Microbenchmark Harness](https://github.com/openjdk/jmh).
 JMH is a tool to build code benchmarks that accounts for some peculiarities of the JVM (Java Virtual Machine), such as compiler optimizations, bytecode optimizations, and JIT (Just In Time) optimizations.

-Suppose we have a sample *naive* algorithm that accepts square brackets (`[` and `]`) as placeholder indicator in template - please not that in our sample we use the VAVR library:
+Suppose we have a sample *naive* algorithm that accepts square brackets (`[` and `]`) as placeholder indicator in template - please note that in our sample we use the VAVR library:
 ```java
 public static String naiveRegexReplace(String template, Map<String, String> values) {
     return values.foldLeft(template, (replaced, kv) -> replaced.replaceAll("\\[[\\s]*" + kv._1 + "[\\s]*\\]", kv._2));